TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/datetime.rst

 .. c:function:: PyObject* PyDateTime_FromTimestamp(PyObject *args)

-   Create and return a new :class:`datetime.datetime` object given an argument tuple suitable for passing to :meth:`datetime.datetime.fromtimestamp()`.
+   Create and return a new :class:`datetime.datetime` object given an argument tuple suitable for passing to :meth:`datetime.datetime.kutokatimestamp()`.

 .. c:function:: PyObject* PyDate_FromTimestamp(PyObject *args)

-   Create and return a new :class:`datetime.date` object given an argument tuple suitable for passing to :meth:`datetime.date.fromtimestamp()`.
+   Create and return a new :class:`datetime.date` object given an argument tuple suitable for passing to :meth:`datetime.date.kutokatimestamp()`.